Romantic Bath Ideas for Valentine's Day

-STEP 10: End With a Relaxing Massage, if Desired
+10. End With a Relaxing Massage, If Desired

 There's no better way to prolong the feelings of relaxation and luxurious indulgence of a bubble bath than to follow it with a massage.
 If you're solo, you may be able to arrange for a reputable, professional massage therapist to come to your home and give you a therapeutic massage.
 Time your bath so that you'll be out of the tub shortly before the therapist arrives, while your muscles are still relaxed from the bath.
 You'll get more out of the experience that way.

 Exchanging massages with a romantic partner can be a delightfully sensual pleasure, and the best time for it is when your muscles are still warm and loose from your bath.